Page Contents:

 Buffalo Hitch

-The buffalo hitch makes a great anchor on a ring because it is easier to remove than a Poachers/Scaffold knot.
+The Buffalo hitch makes a great anchor on a ring because it is easier to remove than a Poachers/Scaffold knot.

 Moose Hitch